yanoandri/simple-golang-echo/README.md

-# Simple Golang Service using Echo
+# Simple Golang API using Echo

 run to initiate dependencies